hdoro/sanity-snippets/README.md

 [![Download it at the Visual Studio Marketplace](https://vsmarketplacebadge.apphb.com/version-short/hdoro.sanity-snippets.svg?style=flat-square)](https://marketplace.visualstudio.com/items?itemName=hdoro.sanity-snippets)

 A set of useful snippets to speed up your Sanity.io development.
-I've been using some of these snippets for 2.5 years now, and they drastically increase my capacity to deliver fast and precisely, hope you enjoy 😊
+I've been using some of these snippets for over 3 years now, and they drastically increase my capacity to deliver fast and precisely, hope you enjoy 😊

 ![GIF showing a demo of the snippets in action - it creates an article schema in ~40s](https://raw.githubusercontent.com/hdoro/sanity-snippets/main/media/demo-video.gif)